-Roseau's French Quarter is just south of Great George Street in the downtown area and according to, "a thoroughfare of hustle and bustle."
+Roseau's French Quarter is just south of Great George Street in the downtown area and one of the busiest areas on the island.
 This quarter contains a number of shops, restaurants and bars, as well as some of the city's grandest architecture.
-Taste the local fare at Roseau Market, one of the largest outdoor markets in the Caribbean, according to .
+Taste the local fare at the Old Market of Roseau, one of the largest outdoor markets in the Caribbean.

-On the northwest part of the island is Portsmouth, Dominica's second largest town, and a recommended spot for boating, diving and whale-watching.
-North of Portsmouth, experts also recommend Cabrits National Historical and Marine Park, which contains Fort Shirley, an old British stronghold; a large swamp; a couple extinct volcanoes and coral reefs that are ideal for snorkeling.
-Cabrits also contains some of the island's few beaches and is located is just north of Portsmouth.
+On the northwest part of the island is Portsmouth, Dominica's second-largest town, and a recommended spot for boating, diving and whale-watching.
+North of Portsmouth, experts also recommend Cabrits National Historical and Marine Park, which contains Fort Shirley, an old British stronghold; a large swamp; a handful of extinct volcanoes and coral reefs that are ideal for snorkeling.
+Cabrits also contains some of the island's few beaches and is located just north of Portsmouth.

-Marigot provides visitors with their first glimpse of the island, since most U.S. visitors fly into the Marigot's Melville Hall Airfield via Puerto Rico.
+Marigot provides visitors with their first glimpse of the island, since most U.S. visitors fly into the Marigot's Douglas–Charles Airport via Puerto Rico.
 Perched on the northeast coast of the island facing the Atlantic Ocean, the small city of Marigot offers several hotel and restaurant options and provides access to the north coast beaches.
 Professional and leisure travelers recommend swimming at the Sari-Sari Waterfall, a 150-foot waterfall with a swimming hole at the bottom.